-Through his involvement at Kamuli, Jim McWhirter met Dr Rogers, a Ugandan surgeon, who has developed a computer system, Medicaudit, which documents patients and the treatments they receive.
+Through his involvement at Kamuli, Jim McWhirter met Dr Rogers, a Ugandan surgeon, who has developed a computer system, Medicaudit, which documents patients and the treatments they receiveand helps generate much needed funds for these hospitals which receive no goverment funding.
 The system has been successfully installed in a number of local hospitals, including Kamuli.
 In partnership with Medicaudit in Uganda and Rotary Doctor Bank in the UK, Dr Jim has been able to extend his work to cover 10 more under-resourced not for profit hospitals in rural Uganda through Help for Hospitals in Uganda.
 He will be pleased to come and talk to Rotary Clubs and other organisations about this work.

-Read more in the latest Report of Dr Jim's visit in July 2013
+Read more in the latest report of Dr Jim's visit in July 2018

 more An International project being set up by Maidenhead Rotary Club with a Foundation Global Grant that needs more funds

 more How we have supported Ukraine and Ukrainians over the past year

 more We are delivering large Generators to Hospitals in Ukraine.
 Please donate here.

 more Every Club is encouraged to make contact with their local Council and register to help Afghan refugees who may be housed in their locality.Let me know how Clubs are actually helping so I can share good initiatives for replicating elsewhere.

 more Clubs throughout District 1090 are keen supporters of Shelterbox and respond in times of need in addition to contributing to this award-winning charity on a regular basis.